Your browser is unsupported

 About

-She proudly joined the faculty of The John Marshall Law School in 1994 after eight years in private practice with Katten Muchin.
-Her two primary areas of legal expertise are in real estate law and domestic violence related laws.
+She joined the faculty of The Law School in 1994 after eight years in private practice with Katten Muchin.
+Her two primary areas of expertise are the legal system’s response to domestic violence and real estate law.